Ellen Hardin Walworth: Historic preservation

 Walworth had a strong interest in the restoration and preservation of historical sites.
 She was on the forefront of the movement to raise public funds to purchase and restore historical properties.
 In 1876, Walworth advocated for funds to renovate George Washington’s home, Mount Vernon, near Alexandria, Virginia.
 Walworth was active in the Saratoga Monument Association, and for 18 years she was the only female trustee in the organization.
 She was chair of the committee on tablets, and undertook the task of researching the battles and soliciting funds to place a marker at each site.
 On July 12, 1893 at the World's Columbian Exposition she presented her paper, The Value of National Archives to a Nation’s Life and Progress to the American Historical Association arguing for the creation of a national archives in the United States.

 Daughters of the American Revolution

 After being excluded from the Sons of the American Revolution, a men's patriotic lineage organization, a group of women in the nation's capital, including Walworth, formed their own organization, the Daughters of the American Revolution, in October 1890.
+She is recognized, along with Mary Desha, Eugenia Washington, and Mary Smith Lockwood, as one of the founders of the Daughters of the American Revolution.
 Walworth was the first editor of the official publication of the Daughters of the American Revolution, the American Monthly Magazine, serving as editor from the spring of 1892 until July 1894.